SerahSoltani/Top-Machine-Learning-Interview-Questions-Answers/README.md

 ### 41. What is Cross-Validation?

 Cross-Validation in Machine Learning is a statistical resampling technique that uses different parts of the dataset to train and test a machine learning algorithm on different iterations.
 The aim of cross-validation is to test the model’s ability to predict a new set of data that was not used to train the model.
 Cross-validation avoids the overfitting of data.
 K-Fold Cross Validation is the most popular resampling technique that divides the whole dataset into K sets of equal sizes.

 ### 42. What are the different methods to split a tree in a decision tree algorithm?

-Variance: Splitting the nodes of a decision tree using the variance is done when the target variable is continuous.
+**Variance**: Splitting the nodes of a decision tree using the variance is done when the target variable is continuous.
-Information Gain: Splitting the nodes of a decision tree using Information Gain is preferred when the target variable is categorical.
+**Information Gain**: Splitting the nodes of a decision tree using Information Gain is preferred when the target variable is categorical.
-Gini Impurity: Splitting the nodes of a decision tree using Gini Impurity is followed when the target variable is categorical.
+**Gini Impurity**: Splitting the nodes of a decision tree using Gini Impurity is followed when the target variable is categorical.

 ### 43. How does the Support Vector Machine algorithm handle self-learning?